software-assignments-spring2021/spring-2019-profile-photo-lookup/README.md

 ### API Setup
 All API credentials should be entered in __.envs__ under app/server.
 There are only placeholder values in the current file.

-**NOTE: the code will not run properly if API credentials are not valid!Please message me if you need the credentials for grading purposes(I have already slacked it to both the tutor and professor).
+**NOTE: the code will not run properly if API credentials are not valid!
+Please message me if you need the credentials for grading purposes(I have already slacked it to both the tutor and professor).
 If you already have a .envs file with the proper API keys, simply replace the placeholder .envs file under app/server with the .envs file that I sent you**

 Our Django backend uses Google Custom Search API for image query, Youtube API for video query, and Spotify API for playlist query.